 Dumbledore's last CMOA: "No, Draco.
 It is my mercy, and not yours, that matters now."

-After Deathly Hallows, Snape killing Dumbledore becomes a CMOA for both of them: Dumbledore, for laying the groundwork for Voldemort's final defeat, sacrificing his life along the way, and Snape, for being man enough to (1) kill his only remaining friend and (2) shoulder the hatred of the entire Wizarding World for the rest of his life.
+After Deathly Hallows, Snape killing Dumbledore becomes a CMOA for both of them: Dumbledore, for laying the groundwork for Voldemort's final defeat, sacrificing his life along the way, and Snape, for being man enough to (1) kill his only remaining friend (Dumbledore asked him because he was going to die anyway, and this way Snape avoided Dumbledore much suffering, and was able to fool Voldemort into trusting him completely) and (2) shoulder the hatred of the entire Wizarding World for the rest of his life.
 Damn, just...
 Damn.

 After Harry defends himself against Snape when he tries to curse him under the pretense of teaching in the first DADA class: